5.0 · 500+ Projects Delivered

 Free Tool, No Perl install, No Terminal

-Use LaTexdiff Online to compare two .tex files and instantly see what changed.
-Paste your original and revised LaTeX files, then generate a marked-up version for journals, supervisors, or co-authors.
+Use LaTeXdiff Online to compare two LaTeX files or complete LaTeX projects and instantly see what changed.
+Paste your original and revised file or upload project ZIPs, then generate a marked-up version for journals, supervisors, or co-authors.

 original.tex